 NSW, Australia

-On this page I share with huge gratitude a few of the many wise and wonderful people who have inspired, informed and given me hope for my own healing, and for my practices as a therapist, supervisor and educator.
-I hope you will find some treasures here and some hope to light your way.
+On this page I share with huge gratitude a few of the many wise and wonderful people who have inspired and informed my own healing, and my practices as a therapist, supervisor and educator.
 Please share with me what inspires you.

 “Interbeing is the understanding that nothing exists separately from anything else.
 We are all interconnected.
 By taking care of another person, you take care of yourself.
 By taking care of yourself, you take care of the other person.
 Happiness and safety are not individual matters.
 If you suffer, I suffer.
 If you are not safe, I am not safe.
 There is no way for me to be truly happy if you are suffering.
 If you can smile, I can smile too.
 The understanding of interbeing is very important.
 It helps us to remove the illusion of loneliness, and transform the anger that comes from the feeling of separation.”